 Casting the metal

-While the plaster cylinder is being heated, the artisan melts the metal For one or two pieces, the metal can be heated with a torch in a graphite crucible right on the top of the work bench.
+While the ceramic shell is being heated, the artisan melts the metal For one or two pieces, the metal can be heated with a torch in a graphite crucible right on the top of the work bench.
 For bigger batches metal is melted in a forge or kiln.

 Lost wax casting can be very high tech.
 Modern vacuum equipment can run tens of thousands of dollars.
 So can a commercial-sized burnout kiln or melting crucible.
-Small artisanal casters melt metal with a hand torch a few teaspoons at a time, and cast with a spring-operated desktop machine that uses centrifugal force to “throw” the metal out of a small crucible into the plaster cylinder.
+But small artisanal casters can still achieve excellent results with homemade equipment, skill, and experience.

-After the raw castings have cooled, the plaster is chipped away and the sprues (the channels that the metal followed through the plaster) are cut and ground away.
+After the raw castings have cooled, the ceramic shell is chipped away and the sprues (the channels that the metal followed through the plaster) are cut and ground away.
+If the sculpture has been cast in more than one piece, the parts have to be welded together, and every seam ground and redetailed.

-Finally, pin backs, pendant bails or earring posts are soldered to the castings.
-Then each piece is polished and finished with a patina to enhance the detail and preserve the color of the metal through long years of wear.
-Seeing a wax carving transformed into a finished piece in gold, silver, or bronze is the closest thing I know to magic!
+Then the piece is polished and finished with a patina to enhance the detail and preserve the color of the metal through the years.
+Seeing a carving transformed into a finished piece in metal is the closest thing I know to magic!